steroman/dynatrace-deck/slides.md

 ## Velocity and quality at scale

 <!-- notes:
-The mission behind modernizing the lifecycle is not simply “fix documentation.”
-It’s to build a system that simultaneously delivers velocity and quality — sustainably.
+The mission behind modernizing the lifecycle is straightforward: we want to deliver velocity and quality at the same time, without burning out the team.

-In an ideal world, writers spend most of their time writing.
-But today, much of their time gets absorbed by chasing inputs, answering ad-hoc questions, compensating for unclear processes, or filling gaps left upstream.

-A modern lifecycle reduces friction at every stage.
-It protects the focus of writers, gives PMs clarity about what’s expected from them, and ensures documentation keeps up with product velocity.

-Everything in this proposal ladders up to this mission: creating a system that enables high-quality content, fast, and without burnout.
+That means reducing friction so writers can spend most of their time actually writing, and ensuring that PMs and engineers know exactly what inputs the docs team needs and when.
+A modern lifecycle gives us predictable flow, strong quality standards, and content that keeps up with the pace of change.
 -->
----

 ---
 layout: center
 transition: fade